 - Customizable – Feel free to adjust the ingredients in this salad as much or as little as you want to.
 Add in your favorite salad toppings, and leave out anything that doesn’t appeal to you.

 This amazing salad is created in three separate parts: shrimp, dressing, and the salad itself.
 There are quite a few ingredients in this salad, but I promise that the prep work is well worth it!

 Complete list of ingredients and amounts can be found in the recipe card below.

-- Shrimp: Simply seasoned with salt, pepper, and cajun seasoning, the shrimp is cooked in a skillet with the help of a bit of olive oil.
+- Shrimp: Simply seasoned with salt, pepper, and cajun seasoning, the shrimp is pan seared in a skillet with the help of a bit of olive oil.
 Start with raw shrimp, thawed if it’s been frozen.
 Remove the peels.
 You can choose whether to remove the tails or not.
 Large or Jumbo shrimp is best for this salad.